jbilcke/latent-browser/README.md

 then:

-- copy the app to yout Application dir
+- copy the app to your Application dir
 - start the app

+### Known important bugs

+ATTENTION!
+With `yarn dev` and `yarn tauri:dev` there is a bug with Next Hot Reload and the "search" mode (it reloads the search page once, after clicking on a click).
+Normal "generate" mode should be fine.

 ## Using the browser